 The viceroyalty of Strongbow is said, by tradition, to have been marked by a great tragedy.
 He had a son by his first wife, and by him Strongbow was accompanied into Ireland.
 He was marching to relieve Fitz-Stephen when the Irish forces attacked the earl.
 His son supported him for a time, and then fled.
-The earl gained the day, and then ordered his son to be cut in two for his cowardice, burying him in Christ Church Cathedral, nitates, Dublin Record Office.
+The earl gained the day, and then ordered his son to be cut in two for his cowardice, burying him in Christ Church Cathedral, where Hanmer states he set up the following Latin inscription:

-1 See Journal of Kilk.
+1 See Fournal of Kilk.
 Arch.
-Society, t.i., p.
+Society, t. i., p.
 501-504.
-2 See Strongbow's charters in Chartæ, Privilegia et Immuwhere Hanmer states he set up the following Latin inscription:
+2 See Strongbow's charters in Chartæ, Privilegia et Immunitates, Dublin Record Office.